Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 Paul Darvasi runs this conference.
 I met him last summer when we did a quantum training week together at UBC in hopes of building a quantum game that takes the academic privilege out of how the subject is presented.
 That hasn’t yet come to be, but I did manage to recently get our quantum arcade idea funded (from Finland because finding that kind of support for emerging technology education in Canada isn’t easy).
 Canada likes to be surprised by emerging technology in education rather than getting in front of it.

 Games have played a central role in my life.
 I got into Dungeons & Dragons in a big way in my teens and my first long distance road trips were with friends to GENCON in Milwaukee in the late 1980s (where I got to play a tournament round of D&D with Gary Gygax!!!).
 As a result my teaching practice has always been informed by those early years dungeon mastering.
-If I have an opportunity to create a simulation or immersive gaming experience in my classroom, I’ll go out of my way to arrange that rather than falling back on worksheets of one way knowledge transmission.
+If I have an opportunity to create a simulation or immersive gaming experience in my classroom, I’ll go out of my way to arrange that rather than falling back on worksheets peddling dimensionless knowledge transmission.
 My experience has shown me that suspension of disbelief can be a powerful learning tool if the gamified learning experience is pedagogically viable.

 My presentation at Serious Play was specifically about how immersive simulation can help learners tackle subjects that might scare them into disengagement.
 By using suspension of disbelief, subjects like cybersecurity can be approached without out the risk aversion prompted by worries about breaking technology almost no one understands because we seem to have given up on modern media literacy about two decades ago.